 State forests only allow tent camping: pickup campers, travel trailers and/or self-propelled motor homes are excluded due to access and parking limitations, unless otherwise noted.
 Amenities include on-site parking, BBQ grills, picnic tables, fire rings, firewood (if available), and portable toilets.
 No showers or bath facilities provided.

 The cost per night is $25 per site (plus a small administrative fee) with a three night maximum stay per reservation.
 Each state forest has added two new sites for a total of eight (8) at Blackbird and seven (7) at Redden.
 All camping requires a permit and is subject to state forest rules and regulations.
-Complete information, maps, camping rules, and links to make a reservation are available at de.gov/forestcamping.
+Complete information, maps, camping rules, and reservation links are at de.gov/forestcamping.

 The Forest Service manages three state forests totaling more than 20,000 acres; Blackbird Forest near Smyrna, Taber Forest near Harrington, and Redden Forest near Georgetown.
 The forests are managed for a variety of objectives including: timber production, wildlife habitat enhancement, forest management demonstration, and recreational opportunities.
 Blackbird and Redden contain our northern and southern field offices, outdoor educational trails, and wildland fire suppression equipment.
 All three state forests are open to the public for a variety of recreational activities, including hiking, horseback riding, and in-season hunting.

 Blackbird is a popular site for outdoor recreation.
 Its 40 miles of trails are used extensively for hiking, running, bicycling, horseback riding, and cross-country skiing.
 There is also a 2,200-foot paved nature trail designed for wheelchair accessibility.
-The trail system at Blackbird interconnects five primitive campsites and four picnic sites, available on a first-come, first-served basis.
+The trail system at Blackbird interconnects eight primitive campsites and four picnic sites.
+Tent camping requires reservations and costs $25 per night for each campsite.
 Blackbird is also open to hunting and catch-and-release fishing.

 For more information: Chris Miller